The STAR Market - China's New NASDAQ for Rising Star Companies (2024)

 How do I access China market? ›

 Entering the Chinese Market is attractive for Western companies since it's large and growing.
 Exporting, using distributors, licensing/franchising and investing directly are the most common ways.
-The different ways of Market Access to China have advantages and disadvantages, depending on the product & circ*mstances.
+The different ways of Market Access to China have advantages and disadvantages, depending on the product & circumstances.

 How many companies in the USA are owned by China? ›